Perfectionism Can Be A Double-Edged Sword

 Perfectionism can be a positive force that can provide the driving energy which leads to great achievement.
-Perfectionism is the compelling spirit behind an athlete who devotes hours each day to train to compete in the Olympics.
-It provides the commitment a great singer or composer would require to release the purity of sound playing in their imagination.
+It’s part of the compelling spirit behind an athlete who devotes hours each day to train to compete in the Olympics.
+It supports the commitment a great singer or composer requires to release the purity of sound playing in their imagination.
 Or the persistence of an artist to replicate an image from the mind’s eye to the canvas.
-Setting high standards can be a wonderful gift.
-Many scientists, researchers, artists, athletes, successful business people spend endless hours perfecting their knowledge, working harder than their colleagues, and pushing themselves beyond their own limitation.

-Perfectionism sometimes originates from a common desire of many people — to be accepted.
-Perfectionists begin to believe that achievement and self-worth are one and the same.
-Instead of the gift of perfectionism being used for personal growth, it begins to consume every aspect of life.
-The perfectionist becomes so afraid of failing, being less than perfect, afraid of making mistakes, so afraid of disapproval that they literally become unable to move forward.
+The perfectionist often becomes so afraid of failing, being less than perfect, afraid of making mistakes that they literally become unable to move forward.
 Perfectionists tend to engage in “all or nothing” thinking.
-This can mean that if they trip up even once, they will feel a sense of being so terrible and not good enough – in a way that is out of proportion to the event.
+This can mean that if they trip up even once, they will feel a sense of being not good enough – in a way that is out of proportion to the event.

 Questions to ask yourself: